Contact Us Today (424) 372-3112

 Several mental health issues are specifically exempted from eligibility, however.
 These include antisocial personality disorder, borderline personality disorder, and pedophilia.

 If the defendant's only mental health concern falls into this second category, Mental Health Diversion is not available as an option for disposition of the case.
-Our California criminal defense lawyers provide a description of the program below.
+Our California criminal defense lawyers describe the program below.

 Eligibility for Mental Health Diversion in California

-Proving that the defendant suffers from a mental health issue which qualifies for Mental Health Diversion generally requires an evaluation from a qualified expert such as a clinical psychologist or psychiatrist.
+Proving that the defendant suffers from a mental health issue that qualifies for Mental Health Diversion generally requires an evaluation from a qualified expert such as a clinical psychologist or psychiatrist.

-The expert will typically meet with the defendant in person on at least one occasion, review the defendant's past medical and counselling records, if any, and read the incident reports in the case to understand how the mental health issues of the defendant contributed to their conduct.
+The expert will typically meet with the defendant in person on at least one occasion, review the defendant's past medical and counseling records, if any, and read the incident reports in the case to understand how the defendant's mental health issues contributed to their conduct.

 To be eligible for Mental Health Diversion, the defendant must not only suffer from a qualifying mental health disorder, but also that disorder must have played a significant role in the alleged unlawful conduct.
 Put another way, the mental health issue must have been a significant factor in the commission of the crime.